Nyre221/dolphin-quick-view/package creation/quick_view_package/README_INSTALLATION.txt

 if dolphin_quick_view_shortcut.sh doesn't work, run: "sleep 5 ; ~/.config/quick_view/dolphin_quick_view_shortcut.sh" in a terminal and reactivate a dolphin window.
 (you have 5 seconds).
-The errors should appear there. alternatively you can use this command: ~/.config/quick_view/quick_view.pyz /path/to/some/file
+The errors should appear there. alternatively you can use this command: ~/.config/quick_view/quick_view.pyz /path/to/some/file -s

 if the pdfs are not visible it is because you have not installed python3-qpageview or python3-poppler-qt5 (names may differ a bit)